 Pure Formulas is a well-known US online health and supplement firm.
 With the help of PWA, Pure Formulas overcame an array of problems from high cart abandonment rates, slow page load speed, and stagnant checkout.

-More specifically, its PWA brings about a 20% boost in conversion rate across all browsers, a 20% rise in revenue, and a 10% increase in order value on average.
+More specifically, its PWA brings about a 20% boost in conversion rate across all modern browsers, a 20% rise in revenue, and a 10% increase in order value on average.

 Another impressive case is the Progressive Web Application of Flipkart – the largest Indian e-commerce store.
 Their PWA is called Flipkart Lite that plays an important role in boosting conversions (70% increase), re-engaging their customers, and stimulating time spent on site.